hermit-os/kernel/README.md

 loader initializes a system with one core and 2 GiB RAM.

 To enable an ethernet device for `uhyve`, we have to setup a tap device on the host system.
-For instance, the following command establish a tap device `tap100` on Linux:
+For instance, the following command establish the tap device `tap100` on Linux:

 ```bash